-- The center of Tropical Storm Sally is located about 155 miles west of Port Charlotte, FL - Maximum sustained winds are 50 mph, and Sally is moving to the west-northwest at 13 mph. - Sally will continue strengthening as it moves west-northwestward over the Gulf of Mexico, and Sally will become a hurricane on Monday. - Sally will slow down on Monday and Tuesday as it turns very slowly northward and eventually northeastward towards Louisiana and Mississippi. - This system will bring heavy rainfall, gusty winds, minor coastal flooding, and isolated tornadoes to parts of Florida over the next several days.
+- The center of Tropical Storm Sally is located about 165 miles south of Panama City, FL - Maximum sustained winds are near 60 mph, and Sally is moving to the west-northwest at 9 mph. - Sally will continue strengthening as it moves west-northwestward over the Gulf of Mexico, and Sally should become a hurricane on Monday. - Sally will slow down on Monday and Tuesday as it turns very slowly northward and eventually northeastward towards Louisiana and Mississippi, eventually inland over central Alabama. - This system will bring heavy rainfall, gusty winds, minor coastal flooding, and isolated tornadoes to parts of Florida over the next several days.